stanley-agwu/game-shopping-app/README.md

 Launches the test coverage in an interactive mode.

 ## Usage

-The app on load shows a dashboard of games items.
+The app on load shows a dashboard of game items.
 Each game on the dashboards can be added to a shop cart list and the number of items incremented or decremented, as well as being removed from the cart.
-And data are persisted accross sessions and saved to local storage.
+Data are persisted across sessions and saved to local storage.

 ## More information